gesievi/RADii/docs/tutorial/Quick_Guide/1_LV_Exploration_short.rst

 Radii grashopper
 ====================

-This is a quick introduction into publishing/uploading your files to RADii.
+This is a short introduction into publishing/uploading your files to RADii.
-While it is possible to publish in the public channel without an account on radii.info we advice to make one if you want to have your personal space.
+We advice to make a Radii account at radii.info if you want to have your personal space and more storrage.
-You can do substantially more with the tool as you will find in more detail on the `Radii Viewer`_ and RadiiGrashopper_ documentation
+More Detail can be found at RadiiGrashopper_ documentation

 *The following tool will Publish/Upload all the Geometry in your rhino file.
 Use it with care and not with big models.*